TymeFly/eel/README.md

 - `${key,,}` - the text value associated with _key_, but with all the characters in lower case
 - `${key~}` - the text value associated with _key_, but with the case of the first character toggled
 - `${key~~}` - the text value associated with _key_, but with the case of the all the characters toggled
-- `${key-default}` - if there is no value in the Symbols Table associated with the _key_ then `default` value is used
+- `${key-default}` - if there is no value in the Symbols Table associated with the _key_ then the `default` is used

 EEL allows these modifiers to be combined.
 For example:

 - `${key^^-default}` - if there is a value associated with _key_ then use the value after converting it to uppercase.
-  If there is no value associated with _key_ then use `default`
+  If there is no value associated with _key_ then use the `default`
 - `${#key-default}` - if there is a value associated with _key_ then use its length.
-  If there is no value associated with _key_ then use `default`
+  If there is no value associated with _key_ then use the `default`

-As default is an EEL Expression in its own right, the following variable expansions are valid:
+Default values are EEL Expressions in their own right, so the following variable expansions are valid:

 - `${undefined-defaultText}` - if _undefined_ is not in the Symbols Table then use the literal text `defaultText`
 - `${undefined-}` - if _undefined_ is not in the Symbols Table then use empty text